Martchus/cpp-utilities/README.md

   suitable for creating a cross-compiler package and additionally strip the binaries.

 #### Building for MacOS X
-* Building for MacOS X is possible using [osxcross](https://github.com/tpoechtrager/osxcross).
+* Building for MacOS X under GNU/Linux is possible using [osxcross](https://github.com/tpoechtrager/osxcross).
-* Here is a Homebrew formula to build Tag Editor (without GUI): https://gist.github.com/rakkesh/0b13b8fca5dd1d57d98537ef1dd2e0dd
+* There is a [Homebrew formula](https://gist.github.com/rakkesh/0b13b8fca5dd1d57d98537ef1dd2e0dd) to build Tag Editor (without GUI)
+* There are [MacPorts packages](https://www.macports.org/ports.php?by=name&substr=syncthingtray-devel) to build Syncthing Tray

 #### Development builds
 During development I find it useful to build all required projects (for instace c++utilities, qtutilities, tagparser and tageditor) as one big project.